Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Durability & Maintenance

 It is a common belief that being ‘precious metals’ and because they look similar, white gold and platinum will also perform the same over time.
-It is important to understand that they both age and handle surface abrasion in different ways.
+It is important to understand that they both age and handle surface abrasion in differing ways.

 Eventually, and with constant use, the white rhodium plating can fade away completely to lay bare the underlying yellow toned metal which is predominantly yellow gold.
-A round of careful polishing and a tough new layer of rhodium will restore it to its original beauty.
+A round of careful polishing and a new layer of rhodium will restore it to its original beauty.

-In the case of platinum, surface or slightly deeper scratches merely shift the surface metal overtime from one spot to an adjoining area, resulting in a dull well-worn look called a patina, which also visibly dulls its original shiny appearance.
+In the case of platinum, surface or slightly deeper scratches merely shift the surface metal overtime from one spot to an adjoining area, resulting in a soft well-worn look called a patina, which also visibly dulls its original shiny appearance.
 Some people prefer this well worn look as it brings out the comparative sparkle of the diamond(s) in the jewellery.

-Platinum is also a stronger (but less rigid) and a more durable metal (also 25% heavier than 18K white gold), so it loses very little surface material due to daily wear and tear.
+Platinum is also a stronger (but less rigid) and a more durable metal (also 30% heavier than 18K white gold), so it loses very little surface material due to daily wear and tear.
 In theory, it should withstand many more years of use over white or yellow gold without the need for repair or refurbishing.
 The durability aspect of platinum is one of its strongest advantages.

 White gold is more easily worked and fabricated than platinum, having a lower melting point and a less dense structure.
 Platinum fabrication requires experienced jewellers and higher working temperatures (1700°C).
 In addition, platinum craftsmen need more skill when resizing and repairing such pieces.